Transforming Obesity Clinical Management

 Unpack the latest in clinical care to successfully support patients on the obesity pathway

-With thanks to our exhibitor
+With thanks to the exhibitor

 8:30